UP-macroecology/Keuth_RedListSDMs_2024/README.md

 ### 1 - Artificial landscapes
 scripts [01](https://github.com/UP-macroecology/Keuth_SDMExtinctions_2024/blob/main/scripts/01_Create_Landscapes.R)

 The artificial landscapes are created, which consist of two environmental variables that can be interpreted as temperature and precipitation.
 To simulate climate change, temperature is linearly increased with a temporal autocorrelated noise over 90 years.
-Precipitation remained static under climate change.
+Precipitation remains static under climate change.
 The landscape is replicated three times using the same settings.

 ### 2 - Virtual species
 scripts [02a](https://github.com/UP-macroecology/Keuth_SDMExtinctions_2024/blob/main/scripts/02a_Virtual_species_niche.R), [02b](https://github.com/UP-macroecology/Keuth_SDMExtinctions_2024/blob/main/scripts/02b_Simulations.R)

-Based on the artifical landscapes the virtual species niche is modelled.
+Based on the artifical landscapes the virtual species niche is modelled under climate change.
 Species niche varied in the parameters niche position (central vs. marginal) and niche breadth (wide vs. narrow), resulting in four different niche settings.
-The virutal species niche is also modelled under climate change.
-Then, the population dynamics under climate change are simulated for the different species using a spatially explicit individual-based modelling plattform.
-In this simulation dispersal distance (long vs. short) and growth rate (fast vs. slow) are adapted and the different virtual species niches are used as input data.
+The population dynamics under climate change are simulated for the different species using a spatially explicit individual-based modelling plattform.
+In the simulation dispersal distance (long vs. short) and growth rate (fast vs. slow) are adapted and the different virtual species niches are used as input data.
 To cover all parameter combinations 16 different virtual species are modelled.
-The simulation was replicated 100 times.
+The simulation is replicated 100 times.

 ### 3 - Data preparation from simulations
 scripts [03](https://github.com/UP-macroecology/Keuth_SDMExtinctions_2024/blob/main/scripts/03_Data_preparation.R)

 The population size per year and species are extracted from the simulation results and extinction probability for every year is calculated.
-Occurrence points for the SDMs are extracted based on the pre-climate change distribution of the invidiuals.
+Occurrence points for the SDMs are obtained based on the pre-climate change distribution of the invidiuals.
 The dispersal distances for each species are extracted from the simulation results.

 ### 4 - Evaluation of simulation results
 scripts [04](https://github.com/UP-macroecology/Keuth_SDMExtinctions_2024/blob/main/scripts/04_Simulations_plots.R)